rg-3/read-only-mode.js/README.md

 The extension can modify the Twitter website to show or hide certain features from its user interface.

-For example, you can hide suggested users, topics, and trends in the sidebar and on your timeline which removes interrupting content.
+You can hide suggested users, topics, and trends in the sidebar and on your timeline which removes interrupting content.
 It's also possible to hide the follower and following count from profile pages, or create a read-only version of the Twitter website.
 The experience you create depends on the settings you choose.